 Peter Box, chairman of its economy and transport committee, said: "Councils play a crucial role in growing local economies and improving High Streets and need to be suitably consulted if they are to achieve this.

-"We urge Mary Portas to enter discussions with councils on how they can boost local High Streets."'Not all in crisis'
+"We urge Mary Portas to enter discussions with councils on how they can boost local High Streets."

 Retail analyst Matthew Hopkinson from the Local Data Company pointed out that "not all High Streets are in crisis", with some town centres having low shop vacancy rates.